blendax/databrick-streaming-hack/README.md

   - You are free to change parameters in `/init/setuphack` based on your needs.
 Don't change the variable names as the notebooks depend on them.
 You can though chnage the values of the variables.

 3. you need to create a cluster with a spark config so that you can access the storage account.
+  - If you want to work as a tea you can chose the following when creating a cluster (but you are free to use what you want):
+    - Policy: Unrestricted
+    - Single node
+    - Access Mode: No isolation shared
+    - Runtime version: Standard 12.1
+    - Node type: Standard_DS5_V2 (56GB 16 cores)
-  - Copy the spark config setting in the file: `spark_config_storage.md` replace <storage-account> with the name of your storage account.
+  - Expand the advancec options for the cluster you are creating.
+Copy the spark config setting in the file: `spark_config_storage.md` replace <storage-account> with the name of your storage account.
-  - You can look at the file: `spark_config_storage.md` for what spark config to add based on how you give access to storage.

-2. You need to set your own parameters in the: `/init/setuphack` notebook:
-  - storage account name
-  - your own root folder for your team
-  - your own event hub consumer group
-  The other parameters you can keep or chnage based on your own choices.
+  - Add required libraries for the cluster under the library tab:
+    - Maven: ```com.microsoft.azure:azure-eventhubs-spark_2.12:2.3.22```
+    - PyPi: ```dbldatagen```

+4. Ready to run.
+Run the notebooks in order staring with notebook 1.

+Problems?
+Talk to your coach or solve it yourself if you don't have one :-)

-The notebooks and files in this lab are:
+## The notebooks and files in this lab are:

 - README.md - This file
 #### LAB 1